hndi/binauralsoundengine/readme.txt

 reflection (in in big rooms or small rooms with many bounces and reflection amounts) a longer additional audio time is required.
 The value is a floating point with a default value of 30 seconds.
 Format: additionaltime=<additional time in seconds>

+"randomseed" initiates the random number generator.
+The same seed will result in the same result each time (same random spawn speakers, same reflectors).
+Changing the number will generate a new scene.
+Default is 1.
+Format: randomseed=<number>

+"airdamping" is the amount of lowering high frequencies by higher distances between the sound source and microphones.
+Reflections are dampened stronger since the sound waves travel a longer distance in total.
+A high value results in lower frequency reduction, a low value in greater reduction.
+Default is 100.
+Format: airdamping=<value>